XRPLF/xrpl-dev-portal/content/rippled-api-methods/tx.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format](#response-formatting), with a successful result containing the fields of the [Transaction object](reference-transaction-format.html) as well as the following additional fields:
+The response follows the [standard format][], with a successful result containing the fields of the [Transaction object](reference-transaction-format.html) as well as the following additional fields:

 | `Field`        | Type             | Description                              |
 |:---------------|:-----------------|:-----------------------------------------|